Cavani & Telles in Man Utd’s Champions League squad but Jones, Rojo & Romero miss out | Goal.com

 They will all be eager to impress when the Red Devils open their continental campaign away at PSG on October 20.

-Another addition in the most recent window, highly-rated youngster Facundo Pellestri, is also included in Solskjaer’s squad.
+Another addition in the most recent window, highly-rated youngster Facundo Pellistri, is also included in Solskjaer’s squad.

-He faces fierce competition for midfield places, though, from the likes of Paul Pogba and Bruno Fernandes, with Jesse Lingard also getting the nod despite seeing regular questions asked of his future.
+Jesse Lingard is also included despite seeing regular questions asked of his future.

 The England international will hope that he can do enough to see game time, with other international performers being completely overlooked.